Herbie Hancock

 2010 to present

-Hancock in Warsaw, Poland, November 29, 2010, with his Imagine Project
+Hancock in Warsaw, Polandwith his Imagine Project, November 2010

-Herbie Hancock at the Barbican Centre, July 2023
+Herbie Hancock at the Barbican Centre near Islington in London, July 2023

 Personal life

-In 1985, Hancock's sister, a lyricist who wrote for him and for Earth, Wind & Fire, was killed in the crash of Delta Air Lines Flight 191.[50]
+In 1985, Herbie Hancock's sister, Jean, a computer consultant and a lyricist who wrote for him, Earth, Wind & Fire, Dianne Reeves, and Booker T. & the M.G.'s was killed in the crash of Delta Air Lines Flight 191.[50]

 In 2014, Hancock delivered a lecture at Harvard University titled "Buddhism and Creativity" as part of his Norton Lecture series.[57]